tsvbits/tsvbits.github.io/src/pages/wait-no-mutations/index.md

 ---

 In this post I am going to show a function to wait animations complete in [Playwright](https://playwright.dev) test script.
-As usual enough words, just try to apply the code below :)
+As usual enough words, just try to apply the code below :smile:

 ```js
 async function waitNoMutations(page, selector) {